Grommash9/tg_chat_mate/README.md

 ## Next Steps

-- Develop the user interface to display messages and chats, enabling real-time sending and receiving of messages.
 - Implement authentication mechanisms for manager and root roles within the UI.
 - Enhance media storage in MongoDB within the messages collection.
   - Add logic for handling different Telegram media types for sending and receiving.